Coherent States for infinite homogeneous waveguide arrays: Cauchy coherent states for $E(2)$: Resolution of the identity

 where

-is the Helmholtz propagator, and $\psic(x)$ and $\psib(x)$ are the values of $\psi(x,y)$ and its derivative at $y=0$, respectively.
+is the Helmholtz (self-)propagator (i.e. a fundamental solution to the Helmholtz equation without sources), and $\psic(x)$ and $\psib(x)$ are the values of $\psi(x,y)$ and its derivative with respect to $y$ at $y=0$, respectively.
 In the last formula $j_n$ is the spherical Bessel function, which for $n=0$ coincides with the \textit{sinc} function $\frac{\sin x}{x}$.
-Using (\ref{asymptoticBessel}), it is easy to check that the series is absolutely convergent for all values of $x$ and $y$, therefore the Helmholtz propagator is well defined.
+Using (\ref{asymptoticBessel}), it is easy to check that the series is absolutely (and uniformly) convergent for all values of $x$ and $y$, therefore the Helmholtz propagator is well defined.